 Who Can Help Assess and Treat

 Your child’s primary care physician is commonly responsible for identifying potential feeding disorders and often needs to facilitate referrals to other specialists.
-Pediatric feeding disorders are complex and typically require several subspecialists working together.
+Pediatric feeding disorder ia complex and typically requires several subspecialists working together.
 Below is a list of the most common specialists who should work collaboratively to deliver the best care for your child.

-Hover over each specialist to learn more about how they relate to pediatric feeding disorders.
+Hover over each specialist to learn more about how they relate to pediatric feeding disorder.

-This model address all aspects of pediatric feeding disorders.
+This model address all aspects of pediatric feeding disorder.
 Click the model to learn more.